Muncie Indiana

 The Indiana gas boom of the 1880s ushered in a new era of prosperity to Muncie.
 Abundant supplies of natural gas attracted new businesses, industries, and additional residents to the city.
 Although agriculture continued to be an economic factor in the region, industry dominated the city's development for the next 100 years.
 One of the major manufacturers that arrived early in the city's gas-boom period was the Ball Brothers Glass Manufacturing Company, which was renamed the Ball Corporation in 1969.
 The Ball brothers, who were searching for a new site for their glass manufacturing business that was closer to an abundant natural-gas supply, built a new glass-making foundry in Muncie, beginning its glass production on March 1, 1888.
 In 1889 the company relocated its metal manufacturing operations to Muncie.

 In addition to several other glass factories, Muncie attracted iron and steel mills.
 Kitselman Steel & Wire Company was the largest employer in Indiana in 1900 with 11,000 employees; it later became Indiana Steel & Wire.
 Others included Republic Iron and Steel Company and the Midland Steel Company.
 (Midland became Inland Steel Company and later moved to Gary, Indiana.)
 Indiana Bridge Company was also a major employer.
-By the time the natural gas supply from the Trenton Gas Field had significantly declined and the gas boom ended in Indiana around 1910, Muncie was well established as an industrial town and a commercial center for east-central Indiana, especially with several railroad lines connecting it to larger cities and the arrival of automobile industry manufacturing after 1900.
+By the time the natural gas supply from the Trenton Gas Field had significantly declined and the gas boom ended in Indiana c.
+1910, Muncie was well established as an industrial town and a commercial center for east-central Indiana, especially with several railroad lines connecting it to larger cities and the arrival of automobile industry manufacturing after 1900.

 Numerous civic developments also occurred as a result of the city's growth during the 1870s, 1880s, and 1890s, when Muncie citizens built a new city hall, a new public library, and a new high school.
 The city's gasworks also began operations in the late 1870s.
 The Muncie Star was founded in 1899 and the Muncie Evening Press was founded in 1905.
 A new public library, which was a Carnegie library project, was dedicated on January 1, 1904, and served as the main branch of the city's public library system.

 Beginning in the late nineteenth century, in tandem with the gas boom, Muncie developed an active cultural arts community, which included music and art clubs, women's clubs, self-improvements clubs, and other social clubs.
-Hoosier artist J. Ottis Adams, who came to Muncie in 1876, later formed an art school in the city with fellow artist, William Forsyth.
+Hoosier artist J. Ottis Adams, who came to Muncie in 1876, later formed an art school in the city with fellow artist William Forsyth.
 Although their school closed with a year or two, other art groups were established, most notably the Art Students' League (1892) and the Muncie Art Association (1905).

 By the early twentieth century several railroads served Muncie, which helped to establish the city as a transportation hub.
 The Cincinnati, Richmond and Muncie Railroad (later known as the Chesapeake and Ohio Railway) reached Muncie in 1903.
 The Chicago, Indiana, and Eastern Railroad (acquired by a subsidiary of the Pennsylvania Railroad system) and the Chicago and Southeastern (sometimes called the Central Indiana Railroad) also served the city.
 In addition to the railroads, Muncie's roads connected to nearby towns and an electric interurban system, which arrived in the early 1900s, linked it to smaller towns and larger cities, including Indianapolis and Fort Wayne, Indiana, and Dayton, Ohio.